 Holistic care seeks to address some of the aspects of your health that traditional care options can sometimes overlook.
 The holistic approach works to heal more than the body by taking the mental and spiritual needs of a patient into consideration.
 Things like aromatherapy using essential oils and color therapy help promote wellness that, when used with the direction of a healthcare professional in conjunction with regular care options, can lead to a happier and healthier you.

 Music therapy is a type of holistic care that involves listening to, creating, or moving to music.
 A certified music therapist can assess the needs of an individual and create a plan that can improve physical, emotional, cognitive, and social needs.
-Seniors in particular can greatly benefit from music therapy as it is low-effort and provides a number of holistic benefits.
+Seniors in particular, whether in assisted living communities or other senior living communities, can greatly benefit from music therapy as it is low-effort and provides a number of holistic benefits.

 Benefits of Music Therapy

 Music therapy can help seniors relax and focus not on their surroundings— which can often be stressful or frightening— but rather to what they are listening to.
 The right music and lyrics can slow an anxious heart rate and help seniors relax.

 As with stress reduction, using music therapy can help seniors by focus their attention on the music rather than any physical pain that they may be suffering from.
 The treatment can help seniors by creating a sensory stimulation that relaxes muscles and calms the mind.

 Music therapy is often a social activity.
 Seniors can listen and do activities in groups while connecting to each other through the music.
 Being in a group during therapy helps seniors feel less isolated and alone.
 And an improved social life is important to your loved one’s overall well-being.